 Despite its huge size it was lithe and seemed adapted to running across its homelands of central Asia: Kazakhstan, western and central Russia, Ukraine, Azerbaijan and Uzbekistan, and possible areas of Mongolia and China.

-The latter has shows that the animal belonged to a sister taxon to Rhinocerotinae, the group to which all modern rhinoceros belong.
-The two were thought to have split about thirty-five million years ago, but the current research indicates an even earlier divergence of forty-seven million years ago.
+DNA analyses of collagen extracted from the bones of a fossil showed that the Siberian Unicorn belonged to a sister taxon to Rhinocerotinae, the group to which all modern rhinoceros belong.
+The two were thought to have split about thirty-five million years ago, but may even have been as late as forty-seven million years ago.

-The radiocarbon dating yielded some surprising results, suggesting that the unicorn was still kicking until 39,000 years ago.
+The unicorn might not be very old at all, and might have still been kicking until 39,000 years ago.
 This places its extinction “firmly within the late Quaternary extinction event”, between 50,000 and four thousand years ago, in which nearly half of Eurasian mammalian megafauna died out.
 Interestingly, this adds to the evidence of the decline of megafauna just before the ice sheets of the last ice age reached their maximum extension.

 And this might help us to understand the reasons for the unicorn’s demise.